-Subject to this Section 4 and Section 9 of the Plan, the total number of Shares which may be issued under the Plan is equal to 3,900,000 Shares.
+Subject to this Section 4 and Section 9 of the Plan, the total number of Shares which may be issued under the Plan is the sum of (i) 1,000,000 Shares plus (ii) the number of Shares available under the 2010 Equity Compensation Plan immediately prior to stockholder approval of this Plan (as of April 11, 2022, 275,875 Shares were available, subject to the counting, adjustment and substitution provisions of the Plan), all of which may be issued as ISOs.
 The Shares may consist, in whole or in part, of unissued Shares or treasury Shares.
-The issuance of Shares or the payment of cash upon the exercise of an Award or in consideration of the cancellation or termination of an Award shall reduce the total number of Shares available under the Plan, as applicable.
-Shares which are subject to Awards under this Plan which terminate or lapse without the payment of consideration may be granted again under the Plan.
+The issuance of Shares or in consideration of the cancellation or termination of an Award shall reduce the total number of Shares available under the Plan, as applicable.
+Shares which are subject to Awards under this Plan which terminate, expire, forfeit or lapse without the payment of consideration (or Awards settled in cash in lieu of Shares) may be granted again under the Plan.
+If the exercise price of an Award is paid by delivering to the Company Shares previously owned by the Participant or if Shares are delivered or withheld for purposes of satisfying a tax withholding obligation, the number of Shares covered by the Award equal to the number of Shares so delivered or withheld shall, however, be counted against the number of Shares granted and shall not again be available for Awards under the Plan.
+Stock Appreciation Rights to be settled in Shares shall be counted in full against the number of Shares available for award under the Plan regardless of the number of Shares issued upon settlement of the Stock Appreciation Right.
 All of the Options that are available for issuance under the Plan may be issued as ISOs.